Pratikshinde55/Ansible-loadBalancer-webserver-configuration/README.md

 In this ansible-playbook:
 1. Task install Httpd package,
 2. Task is Install php package which is because my Webpage in the form of '.php',
-3. Taskis Deploy Webpage index.php to destination **"/var/www/html/"**,
+3. Task is Deploy Webpage index.php to destination **"/var/www/html/"**,
 4. Task for start httpd service.

        vim webserver.yml